wallabag/doc/en/admin/asynchronous.md

 ### Configure RabbitMQ in wallabag

-Edit your `app/config/parameters.yml` file to edit RabbitMQ configuration.
+Edit your `app/config/parameters.yml` file to edit the RabbitMQ configuration.
 The default one should be ok:

 ```
 rabbitmq_host: localhost